 Norbert Aul, rates strategist, at RBC Capital Markets also

-said the rise in the Bund was a continuation of the previous
+saw the Bund's rise as a continuation of the previous day's

-day's trend driven by weak euro zone gross domestic numbers and
+trend driven by weak euro zone gross domestic numbers and an

 ECB Vice-President Vitor Constancio said on Thursday that

 the ECB is technically ready but has not decided whether to

 lower the interest rate on banks' deposits at the central bank

 "The ECB verbally intervened already in terms of